pranto113015/Repo-of-learning-syllabus/Tailwind CSS Setup Process.md

 ```sh
 npm start
 ```
 After execute this command will provide the local port address.
-Now click address will open the project by default browser.
+Now click address will open the project by default browser. `Done`